-Your auto insurance claim also entitles you to up to $20.00 a day, according to the replacement services provision of the No-Fault Act.
-This covers any chore services (i.e. laundry, cutting the grass, taking out trash, etc…) you did before the accident, but are medically unable to do now because of your injuries.
+Your auto insurance claim also entitles you to up to $20.00 per day, according to the replacement services provision of the No-Fault Act.
+This covers any chore services (i.e. laundry, cutting the grass, taking out trash, etc.) you did before the accident, but are medically unable to do now because of your injuries.
 These benefits allow you to hire someone else to do them for you.
 This provision should be used with caution, as abuse of it may affect your ability to receive medical treatment.
 You are eligible for this benefit for up to three years after your accident.

 Receiving Auto Insurance Claim Benefits

-Under the Michigan No-Fault Act, the Medical Expense Provision is a lifetime benefit, but wage loss and replacement services are only payable for 3 years from the date of the accident.
+Under the Michigan No-Fault Act, the Medical Expense Provision is a lifetime benefit, but wage loss and replacement services are only payable for three years from the date of the accident.
 To secure these benefits, there are some important things you must do.